Strategies To Create Executive Compensation Plans Using Life Insurance

 4. The key employee is able to name the beneficiary of the entire death benefit of the life insurance policy.

-5. In many cases, unless there is a “restricted or controlled executive bonus”, the key executive will have immediate access to policy cash value and may access that cash value without income tax through policy loans and withdrawals.
+5. In many cases, unless there is a “restricted or controlled executive bonus”, the key executive will have immediate access to policy cash value and may access that cash value without income tax through policy business loans and withdrawals.

 6. Executive bonus plans are not subject to “qualified plan limits”.